gianlucaborello/cassandradump/README.md

 A data exporting tool for Cassandra inspired from mysqldump, with some additional slice and dice capabilities.

 Disclaimer: most of the times, you really shouldn't be using this.
-It's fragile, non-scalable, inefficient and verbose!
+It's fragile, non-scalable, inefficient and verbose.
 Cassandra already offers excellent exporting/importing tools:

 - Snapshots
 - CQL's COPY FROM/TO